 Sometimes you just need to mix it up.
 Give it a whirl.
 Put your left foot in, put your right foot out.
 Dance with the devil.
 I used to love Chinese food in college, but I no longer find it appealing, or at least not the cheap Americanized stuff.
 But one thing I will always love is fried rice.
 Not the healthiest of menu items, but it certainly could be.
 Quick and simple, here’s a single-serving recipe for a heart-healthy fried dish!
 You could substitute any leftover grain here but you might want to add a bit of soy sauce/sake to make up for the flavor of the Edamame Bulgur.
 This recipe can and should be tripled or sextupled.

 1 cup leftover Edamame Bulgur

 Add the oil to a medium skillet and place on high heat.
-Once the oil begins to thin, add the red onions and sauté until they become translucent.
-Add the turkey and brown the mixture slightly.
+Once the oil begins to thin, add the onions and sauté until they become translucent.
+Add the egg and chopped into small pieces with the spatula.
+Add the turkey or pork and brown the mixture slightly.
 Add the bulgur, stirring often, until the mixture becomes a little brown and crispy.
-Add the egg and let it cook a little bit before mixing.
-Chop the cooked egg into small chunks and mix thoroughly.
+Mix thoroughly.
 Serve hot.